KiritoNya/mangaworld/README.md

 ### Download

-We come to the part that will certainly interest you the most, namely the download of the chapters.
+We come to the part that will certainly interest you the most: downloading chapters.

 ```go
 func main() {